ExplicITConsulting/set-outlooksignatures.com/download.en.md

 <p><a href="https://github.com/Set-OutlookSignatures/Set-OutlookSignatures/blob/main/docs/CHANGELOG.md"><button class="button is-link is-normal is-hover has-text-black has-text-weight-bold" style="background-color: limegreen">➔ Read the changelog</button></a></p>

-<p>You can deploy first signatures in less than an hour.
+<p>You can deploy signatures within minutes.
 Just follow the easy 3-step-process to get a glimpse of what Set-OutlookSignatures can do, and create a robust starting point for your own customizations.</p>

 <p><a href="/quickstart"><button class="button is-link is-normal is-hover has-text-black has-text-weight-bold" style="background-color: limegreen">➔ Quick Start Guide</button></a></p>